anshnautiyal0880/Wine-Prediction-Quality/README.md

 # Wine-Prediction-Quality
-Machine Learning Project To predict the quality of wine.
+Machine learning model to predict the quality of wine using linear regression on jupyter notebook.